-- FABHALTA increases total cholesterol, LDL-cholesterol, and serum triglycerides during PNH clinical trials.
-Some patients required cholesterol lowering medications. - Of 88 FABHALTA treated patients who had normal total cholesterol at baseline, 31 developed Grade 1 hypercholesterolemia during the randomization or core treatment period and 1 patient worsened from baseline Grade 1 to Grade 2.
+- FABHALTA may increase total cholesterol, LDL cholesterol, and serum triglycerides. - Of 88 FABHALTA-treated patients who had normal total cholesterol at baseline, 31 developed grade 1 hypercholesterolemia during the randomization or core treatment period and 1 patient worsened from baseline grade 1 to grade 2.